1969 – present (48 years)

 FILM - CD Bronco Bullfrog - Soundtrack 2003 RPM 511

-1) A spanish indie-rock band, from the Basque Country.
+2) Audience is also a spanish indie-rock band, from the Basque Country.
 They made an experimental blend of indie-rock, post-hardcore and blues/folk-rock, trying this way to melt roots with newer trends of modern rock.

-2) An ambient/electronic band out of St. Louis.
+3) Audience is also an ambient/electronic band out of St. Louis.
 A side project of Since 1902, they make Broken Social Scene/Tortoise-esque jams that combine elements live and electronic instrumentation to create a, sometimes raucous, collage of sound and music.